 Despite what many revisionist historians are now teaching, the United States was established firmly on religious principles and on the premise that each person should be free to practice religion as led by Divine Providence without government interference.
-While the theological views of the founders varied and included some Deists, John Jay, the first Chief Justice of the United States (appointed by George Washington, a staunch Christian and Sunday school teacher, in 1789) made the following statement about American religious life:"It certainly is very desirable that a pacific [i.e. non-violent] disposition should prevail among all nations.
+While the theological views of the founders varied somewhat and included some Deists, John Jay, the first Chief Justice of the United States (appointed by George Washington, a staunch Christian and Sunday school teacher) made the following statement in 1789 about American religious life:"It certainly is very desirable that a pacific [i.e. non-violent] disposition should prevail among all nations.
 The most effectual way of producing it is by extending the prevalence and influence of the gospel [i.e. faith in God as understood by Christendom].
 Real Christians will abstain from violating the rights of others, and therefore will not provoke war.At the same time, we must understand that we live in a radically different world today.
-Regardless of what our founders believed, the question confronting us today is what WE believe.
+Regardless of what our founders believed, the question confronting us today is what We the People believe.
 What kind of society do we collectively wish to leave to our children and to theirs?
-In this determination, knowledge of religious history is vital, but we must not be governed by it.
+In this determination, knowledge of religious history is vital, but we must not be governed by the past without regard to present realities.
 For religion to be meaningful it must have current relevance.
 If religion is to remain a significant element of human society each generation must struggle with it and determine its personal and communal practices.
 This is seldom a clean cut process, but then, it never was.

 Almost all nations have peace or war at the will and pleasure of rulers whom they do not elect, and who are not always wise or virtuous.
 Providence has given to our people [i.e. the Americans as a whole] the choice of their rulers, and it is the duty as well as the privilege and interest of our Christian nation to select and prefer Christians for their rulers" (source and full letter).